dyninst/tools/dlsonic/README.md

  - The call identification code makes use of parseAPI instead of dyninstAPI.
 This limits our ability to handle stripped binaries.
 We need to migrate the tool to use dyninstAPI instead.
  - Many applications are found to be making use of wrappers for dlopen/dlsym calls.
 The current analysis methodology will resolve the libnames and symbols to function parameters and will not detect string literals which the parameters might have resolved to upon further backward slicing.
  - String based optimisations are quite common.
 The behaviour of strcpy, strcat, strcmp, etc. needs to be studied and common operations need to be supported to improve argument tracking.
+ - Make this analysis work on all architectures supported by Dyninst.
+Right now this code only works on x86_64.